 Terraform Apply: The Definitive Guide

-Terraform is an open-source infrastructure as a code software tool that enables you to safely and predictably create, change, and improve infrastructure.
+Terraform is an open-source infrastructure as a code tool that lets you create, change, and improve infrastructure safely and predictably.

 Why use Terraform Apply?